 If it was a male equivalent, it wouldn't be allowed would it?
 There has been a lot of raising awareness of violence against women and I feel this sort of advert is in that class.

 In terms of sexism this advertising campaign is the worst I have ever seen.
-The company tries to blame our dirty minds but even if that was the case they have to put that thought in someone's mind and they don't care providing they are making loads of
+The company tries to blame our dirty minds but even if that was the case they have to put that thought in someone's mind and they don't care providing they are making